|

 The

 Bottle.
-In eight plates by George Cruikshank.
+In eight slides by George Cruikshank.
 Published for the artist

 by David Bogue, 1847.
 Each of the prints bears in the lower foreground a